morpho-org/universal-rewards-distributor/README.md

 This can lead to infinite loops of pending root if an automation mechanism suggests a root at an interval smaller than the timelock.

 This behavior is acknowledged.
-When designing a strategy on top of the URD, you must ensure that the epoch interval at which you update the root is longer than the timelock.
+When designing a strategy on top of the Urd, you must ensure that the epoch interval at which you update the root is longer than the timelock.
 Define these parameters accordingly.

-Additionally, you can build a queue mechanism on top of the URD with a 0 timelock distribution, where the root updater is a queue designed as the [Delay Modifier of Zodiac](https://github.com/gnosis/zodiac-modifier-delay/blob/36f56fd2e7a4aeb128971c5567fb8dffb6c6a21b/contracts/Delay.sol).
+Additionally, you can build a queue mechanism on top of the Urd with a 0 timelock distribution, where the root updater is a queue designed as the [Delay Modifier of Zodiac](https://github.com/gnosis/zodiac-modifier-delay/blob/36f56fd2e7a4aeb128971c5567fb8dffb6c6a21b/contracts/Delay.sol).